Load balancing MinIO Server (Community Edition)

-MinIO is a high performance open source S3 compatible object storage system designed for hyper-scale private data infrastructure and can be installed on a wide range of industry standard hardware.
-Although it can run as a standalone server, it’s full power is unleashed when deployed as a cluster with multiple nodes – from 4 to 32 nodes and beyond using MinIO federation.
+MinIO can be installed on a wide range of industry standard hardware.
+It can run as a standalone server, but it’s full power is unleashed when deployed as a cluster with multiple nodes.
+From 4 to 32 nodes and beyond using MinIO federation.

 To create a MinIO cluster that can be load balanced, MinIO must be deployed in Distributed Erasure Code mode.
 This enables multiple disks across multiple nodes to be pooled into a single object storage server.
 Object data and parity is striped across all disks in all nodes.
 All objects can then be accessed from any node in the cluster.